-- Operate an ethical educational institution that adheres to the policies and procedures stated in this Handbook and our University catalog. - Provide services to the community through our educational programs. - Select candidates to join the organization based on his/her skills, training, ability, attitude and character. - Respect individual rights and treat all employees with courtesy and consideration. - Communicate Goodwin University's overall goals and objectives to our employees as well as our progress toward meeting those objectives. - Develop competent employees who understand our mission and are committed to achieving our goals. - Do all these things in a spirit of friendliness and cooperation so that Goodwin University will continue to be known as "a great place to work!"
+- Operate an ethical educational institution that adheres to the policies and procedures stated in this handbook and our University catalog. - Provide services to the community through our educational programs. - Select people on the based on skill, training, ability, attitude and character. - Respect individual rights and treat all employees with courtesy and consideration. - Communicate to our employees Goodwin University's overall goals and objectives and our progress toward meeting those objectives. - Develop competent people who understand our mission and are committed to achieving our goals. - Do all these things in a spirit of friendliness and cooperation so that Goodwin University will continue to be known as "a great place to work!"